Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 Webcampak also records configuration changes (who changed what when).

-Due to the fairly low change frequency those logs are not size-limited, and will record indefinitely.
+Due to the fairly low change frequency, those logs are not size-limited and will record indefinitely.

 ![Connected Devices](images/desktop.logs.config.en.png)